mikel-brostrom/mikel-brostrom/README.md

 I'm Mikel, creator of [BoxMOT](https://github.com/mikel-brostrom/yolo_tracking), an engineer with a focus on applied and R&D in machine learning.
 On GitHub, I'm recognized for integrating SOTA real-time object detection, segmentation, and pose estimation models with SOTA tracking modules.
-In my free time, I enjoy reading about psychology and lifting heavy weights.
+In my free time, I enjoy reading about psychology, lifting heavy weights and producing music.
 I am an open source advocate.

 📫 How to reach me: yolov5.deepsort.pytorch@gmail.com